GoogleCloudPlatform/healthcare-federated-access-services/apis.md

 This file documents the endpoints of IC and DAM.

-Concepts used within the API endpoints include:
+Concepts used within the API endpoints include the following:

-*  **API Version:** `v1alpha` is the current API version of these components, and is used as part of the resource path on most endpoints.
+*  **API Version:** `v1alpha` is the current API version of these components and is used as part of the resource path on most endpoints.
 Some standard OIDC endpoints, metadata endpoints, and other API integration endpoints do not include the API version.

-   *  **Note:** `v1alpha` APIs are subject to more rapid changes without maintaining backwards compatibility.
+   **Note:** `v1alpha` APIs are subject to more rapid changes without maintaining backwards compatibility.
 Integrations with this API can therefore expect to need more maintenance.

 *  **Realms:** `realm` is a form of namespace that allows data to be partitioned within a single deployment of the service.